Originate/guide/security/README.md

 Always prepare for the worst.
 Assume the database is going get leaked eventually.
 If user passwords are stored in plaintext (as-is) or hashed using a weak hash function, it's trivial for the attacker to get users' passwords –- passwords they probably use on other websites aside from yours.

 Appending a salt to your users' passwords before hashing will, with a high degree of certainty, prevent duplicate passwords for different users from having the same hash.
-Salting prevents attackers from using [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table) to quickly look-up the plaintext that the hash was derived from and forces them to either spend lots of money bruteforcing the hash or just give up entirely.
+Salting also prevents attackers from using [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table) to quickly look-up the plaintext that the hash was derived from and forces them to either spend lots of time/money bruteforcing the hash or just give up entirely.

 Choosing a Hash Function